September 24, 2020

-However, with this greater complexity your network team and/or manager are left facing the challenge of creating a more efficient and responsive network.
-The solution, in one word, is automation.
+However, with this greater complexity your network team and/or manager is left facing the challenge of creating a more efficient and responsive network.
+The solution is, in one word, automation.

 With the aid of automation, your team can more effectively document and monitor the activity on your IT network.
 There is a lot that happens each day on your network, and it is easy for little (and sometimes big) things to fall through the cracks.

 Standard procedures today include companies using a combination of manual processes and software programs to track activity.
 Ping sweeps, freeware scanning, spreadsheets and databases are commonly used tools, but these all require manual hours–which pull your team away from other IT priorities.
 Worse yet, when this approach is applied, the task of monitoring the network infrastructure is never done and there is a risk of the information being outdated, incorrect or incomplete.

 Automation brings the power of cost-effective discovery and monitoring to your network.

 Continuous monitoring offered through automation services can alert your network team when new devices are connected to the network, allow them to view each device and its connections (to the network and other devices), identify rogue devices and manage the domains accessed by devices based on type, vendor and location of the device.